Funding Opportunities

 Main Content

-United Way focuses on our community’s most serious problems through strategic investments in health, education, and financial stability.
+United Way focuses on our community’s most serious problems.
 We support programs, agencies, projects and initiatives across our four county region throughout the year, and we update this site when there are funding opportunities.

 Reducing Barriers to Employment & Advancement